niccozagli/KoopmanismResponse/README.md

 # 🧪 Koopmanism and Response Theory

-This code is for reproducing the paper
+This code is for reproducing the paper "Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response" to appear in SIAM Journal on Applied Dynamical Systems.

+It performs Extended Dynamic Mode Decomposition to estimate the spectral properties of the Koopman/Kolmogorov operator, from which the response to perturbations of chaotic systems is estimated.

 ## 🚀 Features